8 factors to improve inventory demand forecasting accuracy

 What is inventory demand forecasting?

-Producing accurate demand forecasts should be a key responsibility for any conscientious inventory planner.
-In short, demand forecasting helps you:
+Ensuring demand forecasting accuracy should be a key responsibility for any conscientious inventory planner.
+In short, accurate demand forecasting helps you:

 - Improve customer satisfaction – Customers have zero tolerance for out of stock scenarios.
 Ensuring product availability keeps positive reviews flowing.